Louis-Pierre Bougie: Work

 Louis-Pierre Bougie produced a considerable body of engraved and painted works that applied traditional techniques such as burin, aquatint, and chine collé to contemporary printmaking.
 An heir to Goya, Blake, and Rops, he had developed an original monotype technique that combined engraving with live figure drawing in a reversal of traditional processes: the paper is first drawn with pierre noir and reworked with acrylic before receiving a print from a copper plate marked with spit-bite and drypoint.
 The finished print captures all elements with exceptional transparency, bringing its subject to light in the true sense of illumination.
 In Bougie's work, engraving was a process that both opened and sealed spaces.
 Desire and imagination inhabited matter in unexpected ways, and appearance was literally cast in a different light (through highlights and illumination), giving us back a bit of ourselves.

+Bougie also illustrated the cover artwork of several Canadian musicians, including Harmonium's Les cinq saisons, René Lussier's Le trésor de la langue, Le corps de l'ouvrage, Au diable vert, and Le contrat (with Gilles Gobeil), and Conventum's Le bureau central des utopies and 77-79 + Réédition.

 Influence and involvement

 In the early 1980s, while also conducting residencies at major printmaking studios abroad (including Paris and Strasbourg), Bougie joined forces with Catherine Farish, Pierre-Léon Tétreault, Kittie Bruneau, and other print-based artists to found Atelier Circulaire.
 Throughout his career, he promoted the work of Quebec printmakers both locally and outside Canada.
 He also collaborated closely with writers and poets.
 In 1983, the poets Gaston Miron and Michael La Chance together signed a telegram to Bougie: